Azure ATP readiness guide

 Azure ATP settings

-The basic settings necessary in Azure ATP are configured automatically when creating your instance.
+When creating your Azure ATP instance, the basic settings necessary are configured automatically.
 There are several additional configurable settings in Azure ATP to improve detection and alert accuracy for your environment, such as VPN integration, SAM required permissions, and advanced audit policy settings.

 - VPN integration